-It’s the “industry standard” search engine that is relied on in most any instance (at least in the United States), and, let’s be honest: it’s for good reason.
+Google has grown into the dominant search engine that searchers rely on in almost every instance (at least in the United States), and let’s be honest — it’s for good reason.

-What follows is an in-depth comparison of the features of two great search engines we love – DuckDuckGo and Google.
-As we try to answer the question: which search engine should you use?
+In this column, you’ll find an in-depth comparison of the features of two great search engines we love – DuckDuckGo and Google.
+Which search engine should you use?

-DuckDuckGo doesn’t follow its users around with ads since it won’t store their search history, won’t track their IP address, and essentially has no personal data to sell, regardless of whether the user is in private browsing mode.
+DuckDuckGo doesn’t follow its users around with personalized ads since it won’t store their search history, won’t track their IP address, and essentially has no personal data to sell.
+This is true regardless of whether the user is in private browsing mode.

 DuckDuckGo separated itself from the competition early and often in terms of the privacy it offers its users – that same privacy other search engines have refused to offer until DuckDuckGo.

 And recently, it’s taken an even stronger stance for user privacy, actively blocking other search engines from collecting user data.

 Just take a look at its Twitter feed if you want to find out how pro-privacy this search engine is.

 Major browsers are upping their privacy promises (a good thing), but unfortunately this does not mean they actually stop Google & Facebook tracking.